kmesh-net/website/content/en/docs/setup/quickstart.md

 Kmesh needs to run on a Kubernetes cluster.
 Kubernetes 1.26, 1.27, 1.28 are currently supported.
 We recommend using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to quickly build a Kubernetes cluster.
 Of course, you can also use minikube and other ways to create Kubernetes clusters.

+The complete Kmesh capability depends on the OS enhancement.
+Check whether the execution environment is in the [OS list](https://github.com/kmesh-net/kmesh/blob/main/docs/kmesh_support.md) supported by Kmesh.
+For other OS environments, see [Kmesh Compilation and Building](https://github.com/kmesh-net/kmesh/blob/main/docs/kmesh_compile.md).You can also try the [Kmesh image in compatibility mode](https://github.com/kmesh-net/kmesh/blob/main/build/docker/README.md) in other OS environments.For information on various Kmesh images, please refer to the [detailed document](https://github.com/kmesh-net/kmesh/blob/main/build/docker/README.md).

 Currently, Kmesh connects to the Istio control plane.
 Before starting Kmesh, install the Istio control plane software.
-For details, see [istio install guide](https://istio.io/latest/docs/setup/getting-started/#install).

-If you want to try out the Kmesh L7 feature as it requires waypoint, you need to install the [ambient mode istio](https://istio.io/latest/docs/ops/ambient/getting-started/).
+We commend to install istio ambient mode because Kmesh ads mode need it.
+For details, see [ambient mode istio](https://istio.io/latest/docs/ops/ambient/getting-started/).

 You can view the results of istio installation using the following command: